TechGardens/gardens.github.io/_posts/2024-05-17-missing_values_conditional_expectation.md

 |---|---|---| --- |
 | Mean value | 35.60 kg  | 148.75 kg  |
 | Conditional expectation | **27.61** kg  | **95.81** kg |

+These results demonstrate the effectiveness of incorporating conditional expectation analysis into handling missing data.
+Additionally, further improvements could be achieved by integrating additional features, such as obesity labels, into our analysis.

+## Conclusions

+In the article, it was shown that using mean value for missing value replacement can compromise data's integrity.
+Therefore, it might be needed to use different approach like conditional expectation.
+Conditional expectation is a method which uses context (values of correlated variables) to fill the blank spaces in a dataset.
+It was shown that conditional expectation can reduce missing value guessing error.
+If you would like dive deeper into the idea you can explore the code in Python notebook on repository  <d-cite key="repo"></d-cite>.